 Now over to you.
 Let’s get vulnerable and transparent together.
 I promise the water is fine.
 Who’s going to be first?

-Until next week, I send you all much love and light from my open heart to yours…
+Until next time, I send you all much love and light from my open heart to yours…